EvaDev/blockchain-developer-bootcamp-final-project/README.md

+Donation Manager
 Sean Evans Consensys block chain developer bootcamp final project Nov 2021
 Ethereum address : evadev.eth
 email : robertseanevans@icloud.com

 **Directory structure**
+contracts/: Contains the Solidity source files for our smart contracts. migrations/: scripts to migrate test/: Contains both JavaScript and Solidity tests for our smart contracts truffle-config.js: Truffle configuration file node_modules/ contains the openzeppelin contracts created with npm install --save-dev @openzeppelin/contracts

-The Covid pandemic has shone a spotlight on the need to easily and quickly distribute donor funds to worthy / trusted recipients as food tokens.
+In South Africa where I live the Covid pandemic has highlighted the need to easily and quickly distribute donor funds to worthy / trusted recipients as food tokens.
 Although a multi faceted problem this project will tackle some aspects of solving the problems using block chain technology given certain simplifying assumptions.

 There are 4 main concepts in the donation manager process :
 A = Donors        : Have funds available and want them to go to the needy